Windows Installer, Java Installer, Freeware Installer

 NoteFor more information about this please see the Services page and the Java Service Installation tutorial.

-Set the UI appearance of your installation package
+16. Set the UI appearance of your custom installation package

-Go to the "Global Properties" page in the "User Interface" group.
+Go to the "Themes" page in the left pane.

-In the "Theme" tab you can change the banner shown on the dialogs and the background from the first and the last dialog.
-You can choose one of the Advanced Installer predefined images or you can use one of your own by clicking the "Browse" option from the appropriate combo box.
+In the"Preview" tab you can change the banner showed on the dialogs and the background from the first and the last dialog.

-NoteFor more information please see the Global Properties page.
+NoteFor more information please see the Themes page.